Rehabilitation

 Provide students with hearing devices with a seat that will facilitate their learning in a mainstream classroom.
 Keep the following points in mind to ensure students’ ability to understand the teacher and other students:

-- Students with hearing devices need to be seated away from indoor and outdoor noise sources (such as computers, projectors, fans, and windows next to sports fields or roads).
+• Seat students away from indoor and outdoor noise sources (such as computers, projectors, fans, and windows next to sports fields or roads).

-- To ensure understanding, encourage the students to ask questions and use repair strategies: “Can you repeat that, please?” or “I am not sure I understood: Is the test tomorrow or next week?”
+• Encourage the students to ask questions and use repair strategies: “Can you repeat that, please?” or “I am not sure I understood: Is the test tomorrow or next week?”

 Ensure Optimal Access to Facilitate Learning